 If the reverse sneeze becomes a regular occurrence, it's best to schedule an appointment with your veterinarian for evaluation.
 They may be able to narrow down any potential causes to see if the situation improves.
 A vet visit should happen as soon as possible if you notice prolonged bouts of reverse sneezing or bloody or yellow nasal discharge.

 For dogs, the vet is likely to try and rule out conditions like grass awn inhalation, collapsing trachea, kennel cough, and respiratory infections.
 For cats, the vet will want to look for feline asthma and upper respiratory infections.

 Reverse sneezes are self-limiting and usually not treated with medication.
-Depending on the cause, the vet may recommend an antihistamine, though that is usually only in the cases of allergies or chronic bouts.
+Depending on the cause, the vet may recommend an antihistamine, though that is often only in the cases of allergies or chronic bouts.

 For the occasional reverse sneeze, you can offer your dog some comfort.
-One common method people use is to hold the dog's nose while gently massaging the underside of his throat for a few seconds.
-You will notice that he will swallow a couple times during this process.
+One common method people use to hold the dog's nose while gently massaging the underside of his throat for a few seconds.
+You will notice that the dog will swallow a couple of times during this process.
 The goal is to calm the dog and promote airflow.
 Fresh air or, in the least, a change of environment can help as well.

 Most importantly, stay calm.
 The reverse sneeze is typically not a serious issue, but a momentary episode that will pass.
 However, you should raise any concerns you have with your veterinarian.